vaishnavv04/Cursorfor3D/README.md

 ### Common Issues

 #### Backend Connection Issues
-- **"Blender MCP not connected"**
+- **"Blender is not connected"** or **"Socket is closed"**
-  - Ensure Blender is running with MCP add-on enabled
+  - Ensure Blender is running with TCP server addon enabled
-  - Check that MCP is listening on port 9876
+  - Check that the addon is listening on port 9876
   - Verify `BLENDER_TCP_HOST` and `BLENDER_TCP_PORT` in `.env`
+  - Backend automatically retries connection every 5 seconds
-  - Check backend console for connection status
+  - Check backend console for "✅ Connected to Blender TCP server" message
+  - If connection drops during operation, backend will attempt automatic reconnection

 #### API Key Errors
 - **Gemini API errors**